 Aw snap!
 Another question I wasn’t expecting.
 I really should have spent more time thinking this through!

 “I’m not sure exactly.
 I…uh…don’t have a specific person in mind.
-I was hoping that maybe…uh…you could help me find someone.
+Maybe you could help me find someone?
 Maybe someone who could really use a break this Christmas.”